Croquet: Competition Your Body Can Handle

 Competition Without the Physical Cost

-The strategy rivals chess.
-The competition is real.
-And your body can handle it week after week, for years.
+The strategy is deep, the competition is real, and your body can handle it week after week.

 If you miss competing but your knees, hips, or back won't cooperate anymore, croquet might be your way back.